 Updated July 26, 2019

 This post contains affiliate links.
 You can read our affiliate disclaimer at the bottom of this post.

-So what are the benefits of a full body pregnancy pillow?
+What are the benefits of a full-body pregnancy pillow?

 A full body pregnancy pillow can be extremely comforting when dealing with low back pain during pregnancy.
 Furthermore, if you have a twin pregnancy or chronic back pain, the benefits of a pregnancy pillow can be life-changing.